-Design Pattern: Decorator Pattern in Java
+Design Pattern: Strategy Pattern

 Decorator pattern is used to attach a new functionality to an existing object, without changing the existing class.
 This article demonstrates Decorator pattern implementations in Java.